opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 The data source (log index), log type, and detection rules specified in the first step determine which fields are available for mapping.
 For example, when "Windows logs" is selected as the log type, this parameter, along with the specific detection rules, determines the list of detection field names available for the mapping.
 Similarly, the selected data source determines the list of log source field names that are available for the mapping.

-The system uses prepackaged Sigma rules for detector creation and it can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
+The system uses prepackaged Sigma rules for detector creation.
+It can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
 The field mapping step presents a view of automatically mapped fields while also providing the option to customize, change, or add new field mappings.
 When a detector includes customized rules, you can follow this step to manually map detector rule field names to log source field names.

 Because the system has the ability to automatically map field names, this step is optional.
 However, the more fields that can be mapped between detector fields and log source fields, the greater the accuracy of generated findings.

 #### A note on field names

-If you choose to perform manual field mapping, the expectation is that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
+If you choose to perform manual field mapping, you should be familiar with the field names in the log index and have an understanding of the data contained in those fields.
 If you have an understanding of the log source fields in the index, the mapping is typically a straightforward process.

 Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the field names are derived from a Sigma rule field standard.
 To make them easier to identify, however, we have created aliases for the Sigma rule fields based on the open-source Elastic Common Schema (ECS) specification.
 These alias rule field names are the field names used in these steps.
 They appear in the **Detector field name** column of the mapping tables.